ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## CSVWithNames {#csvwithnames}

-Also prints the header row, similar to [TabSeparatedWithNames](#tabseparatedwithnames).
+Also prints the header row with column names, similar to [TabSeparatedWithNames](#tabseparatedwithnames).

+## CSVWithNamesAndTypes {#csvwithnamesandtypes}

+Also prints two header rows with column names and types, similar to [TabSeparatedWithNamesAndTypes](#tabseparatedwithnamesandtypes).

 ## CustomSeparated {#format-customseparated}